Twarde Pierniki Toruń

 Twarde Pierniki Toruń is a Polish professional basketball team based in Toruń.
 The team currently plays in the Polish Basketball League (PLK).
 The club has won Polish Cup and Polish Supercup titles in 2018.
+Currently the team plays under the name Arriva Polski Cukier Toruń due to sponsorship commitments.

 History

 Twarde Pierniki was founded in 2004.
 Toruń was offered a spot in the 2014–15 PLK season as a wild card because of the expansion from 12 to 16 teams.
 In the 2016–17 season, Toruń had its best season in club history and reached the PLK Finals.
 Here it lost to Stelmet Zielona Góra which meant the team ended in second place.